JeslynSandra/TheStudentSpot-SummerInternship/UFW Firewall/README.md

 firewalld-commands-log.txt – log of commands used

 ## What I Learned
-This task honestly made me realize how simple but powerful firewall setup can be.
-I always thought it’d be super complicated, but using firewalld was actually straightforward once I got the hang of it.
+Before this, I had already explored some basic Linux commands in CentOS, but this task really helped me go deeper into how firewalls actually function.
+It wasn’t just about running a few commands — I got to understand what each service does, how to control access through ports, and why it matters in securing a system.

-I learned how to allow and block services, open specific ports, and reload changes — all through the terminal.
-It felt good to see those changes reflect immediately.
-Now I get why this is such an important first step in securing any system.
+Getting hands-on with firewalld gave me a much clearer picture of how firewall rules are structured and applied in real time.
+Overall, it was a solid opportunity to move beyond theory and really grasp how Linux firewalls help keep systems safe.